tamminhdao/jekyll-now/_posts/2017-06-17-FifthWeek.md

 Regardless of the method, the test was essentially 5 lines of code.
 Getting there was a struggle.
 There are different opinions among developers about i/o testing, to test or not to test, and how to test.
 I wanted to do this to have an idea how it might be done.
 Despite the struggle, I'm glad I've gone through this exercise.
 Moreover, I am happy to have explored various new concepts along the way, concepts not only specific to i/o testing but are good to know in general.
 Last but not least, I'm lucky to have my mentors and my fellow apprentices to talk through my difficulties and have them point me to the right direction.
-Thank you!
+Thank you all!